Arctic explosion continues to batter northern U.S., disrupting travel after Thanksgiving - ExBulletin

 The weather service says lake-effect snow occurs when a cold air mass moves southward from Canada and beyond over the relatively warm Great Lakes, quickly carrying some of the water from the lake in the atmosphere, forming fertile clouds and generating snow at a rate of 2 to 3 inches or more every hour.

+As of Sunday morning, the water temperature of Lake Erie and Lake Ontario was 46 degrees, measured at a depth of 30 feet or more, meaning surface temperatures were likely warmer, according to the weather service.

-Its effects are expected to ease early this week, but forecasters have warned that colder air is still moving south, with a mass of Arctic air escaping south from Canada.
+The effects of the Arctic blast were expected to ease early this week, but forecasters warned that colder air was still heading south, with a mass of Arctic air escaping southward from Canada.

 |